HERE photo exhibition launches to fight against sexual abuse - Nigeria Today

 HERE photo exhibition launches to fight against sexual abuse

+“The Here campaign is for those who have been sexually abused but are not able to tell their stories physically, through this exhibition we are helping them tell their stories using pictures” Osowobi said.

+Jumoke Sanwo, Creative Director, Revolving Art Incubator, said she hopes the exhibition generates the right conversation.

-Read » HERE photo exhibition launches to fight against sexual abuse on YNaija
+The post HERE photo exhibition launches to fight against sexual abuse appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG